 “Are we there yet?”
 I asked A, J, and Jo (my son D stayed behind that evening) , who were racing down the steps in front of us.
 It was more than 1000 steep ones to Ristorante La Cambusa on the beach.
 With only a few handles to hold and slippery inclines, my sister N and I maneuvered very carefully.

 Knowing we would burn calories walking back up, we filled our plates with spectacular seafood, salad, pasta, and cheeses that night.
 There was octopus salad and Caprese with two kinds of fresh Mozzarella to start.
 Then main courses ranging from lobster tails and filleted catch of the day, to seafood medley of shrimp, octopus, clams, and mussels atop pasta.
 (I highly recommend making reservations in advance for Ristorante La Cambusa – the food is delicious, service is good, and the ambiance is very nice.)
+We all agreed it was the best seafood restaurant in Positano.

 Before our trek home, we stopped at the gelateria nearby for a heaping helping of our daily gelato.